-

 Provinces

-The name "Jin Mudan" translates as "Golden Peony".
-It is associated with the appearance of the tea buds, which resemble peony buds covered with delicate golden fluff.
-The tea bushes from which this variety is obtained are grown in the highlands of Fujian, which gives the tea a special taste and aroma.
+The name "Jin Mudan" translates as "Golden Peony."
+It refers to the appearance of the tea buds, which resemble peony blossoms covered in delicate golden hairs.
+The tea bushes from which this variety is produced are grown in the highlands of Fujian, imparting a distinctive flavor and aroma.

 Key stages of production: